John "Snowy" Cutmore: The shooting of Cleary

 When police at the Fitzroy station were alerted to the incident in the early hours of Sunday morning, they found Cleary and Johnson in the hansom cab near where the shooting had occurred, with Cleary bleeding profusely from his head.
 When asked who had shot him, the wounded man replied, "I am not shot, I only fell down".
-Cleary was initially taken to the Fitzroy watch-house and then to St. Vincent's Hospital.
+Cleary was initially taken to the Fitzroy watch-house and then to St Vincent's Hospital.
 When he was later interviewed in hospital, he told police he didn't remember where he had been or who shot him, adding, "You know I would be the last one to give any one away".
-Cleary’s companion, 'Cull' Johnson, was equally reticent to provide details.
+Cleary's companion, 'Cull' Johnson, was equally reticent to provide details.
 An operation was performed on the wounded man and the bullet removed, after which his condition was reported to be "less serious".
-Cleary lingered for a fortnight in the hospital but died on June 17.
+Cleary lingered for a fortnight in the hospital but died on 17 June.

-An inquiry into the death of Cleary was held on July 24 by the Coroner, Dr. Robert Cole.
+An inquiry into the death of Cleary was held on 24 July by the Coroner, Dr Robert Cole.
 Amongst those who testified were police witnesses who gave evidence about Cleary's persistent refusal to disclose any information about the shooting before he died.
 Medical testimony showed that Cleary's wound behind the ear was scorched, indicating that the bullet had been fired at close range.
 Two men, described as "allegedly material witnesses", were named as John ('Snowy') Cutmore and Henry Dunn, both of whom had "disappeared, and their whereabouts are unknown by the police".
 In consequent of the absence of these witnesses the inquiry was adjourned, and warrants were to be issued for the arrest of the two men.
-On July 25 a notice was printed in the New South Wales Police Gazette requesting "special inquiry" to trace John 'Snowy' Cutmore in connection with the shooting of Charles Cleary.
+On 25 July a notice was printed in the New South Wales Police Gazette & Weekly Record of Crime requesting "special inquiry" to trace John 'Snowy' Cutmore in connection with the shooting of Charles Cleary.
 The notice stated there were "good grounds for believing that evidence will be forthcoming to connect him with the death of Cleary".
 It was reported in August 1917 that "the police throughout the Commonwealth" were seeking the missing witness 'Snowy' Cutmore.